mendix/docs/content/ats/refguide/rg-version-2/function-reference.md

 | Get Visible Item/Row Count | DataGrid, TemplateGrid, ListView | Returns the number of currently visible items/rows in a template grid, data grid, or list view. |
 | Groupbox is Collapsed | GroupBox | Gets the group box collapsed state: true if collapsed, otherwise false. |

-¹ The get value function for CKEditor returns the inner HTML of the widget.
-Because of the way the CKEditor itself is implemented it might generate different html tags depending on which browser is used,  e.g. in some versions of Firefox  a tag - `<br type="_moz">` is added.
-This has the implication that we can not guarantee that the returned html from "Get Value" will be the same across all browsers.
+¹ The Get Value function for CKEditor returns the inner HTML of the widget.
+Because of the way the CKEditor is implemented, it might generate different HTML tags depending on which browser is used (for example, in some versions of Firefox, the tag `<br type="_moz">` is added.
+This means that we cannot guarantee that the returned HTML from Get Value will be the same across all browsers.

 ## 4 Widget – Assert